rudra520/Internet-of-Thing-IoT-/README.md

 | **Simulation ready**  | ✅ Yes – full Wokwi support               |
 | **Hardware required** | Optional (works 100% in simulator)        |

-*Total commits count is based on the current branch history.
-Keep contributing to grow it!*

 ## 🚀 Getting Started